Robbbo-T/Ampel360XWLRGA/FTC_15-00-00-00-000_ATA_15-External-Training.md

 - **Assessment Tools:** Utilizing assessment tools such as quizzes, practical tests, and performance evaluations to measure training effectiveness.
 - **Feedback Collection:** Collecting feedback from maintenance personnel through surveys, interviews, and focus groups to understand their training experiences and identify areas for improvement.
 - **Performance Metrics:** Analyzing performance metrics to assess the impact of training on maintenance operations and aircraft airworthiness.
+  - **Reduction in Maintenance Errors:** Comparing post-training error rates with pre-training baselines.
+  - **Improvement in Task Completion Time:** Measuring the time taken to complete maintenance tasks before and after training.
+  - **Increase in First-Time Fix Rate:** Tracking the percentage of tasks fixed correctly on the first attempt.
+  - **Employee Satisfaction with Training:** Gathering satisfaction scores through surveys.
+  - **Regulatory Audit Findings:** Monitoring the number and severity of issues identified during audits.
+  - **Return on Investment (ROI):** Calculating ROI by comparing training costs to benefits like reduced downtime and improved efficiency.
 - **Continuous Improvement:** Using evaluation results and feedback to make informed decisions about training program enhancements and adjustments.
 - **Reporting:** Providing detailed reports on training evaluations and feedback to management for review and action.